utherp0/nodeceemitter/README.md

-# nodeceemitter
-Node.js cloud event emitter test
+Using the cloud event SDK test....